 There is little that could be characterized as miniature about the Countryman.
 However, the exterior is readily identifiable as a MINI, and the extra size pays dividends in terms of cargo room: a full 41.3 cubic feet of space is available with the rear seats folded down.
 Pull the rear seats back up, and there's 12.2 to 16.5 cubes depending on whether they are slid all the way backwards (to maximize legroom) or forwards (to increase cargo room).

 The cabin is marked by MINI's quirky control layout, which is highlighted by a speedometer mounted in the center of the dashboard.
 Secondary controls are arranged in a whimsical but not always logical fashion, including window switches located not on the doors but at the bottom of the center stack.
 On the plus side, the sightline are superb, affording an excellent view of the road ahead.

-For the latest model year, MINI upgraded the Countryman with a new seating arrangement.
-While a pair of rear bucket seats was previously the sole configuration, the Countryman can now be had with a rear bench seat that accommodates one extra passenger, for a total of five.
+MINI upgraded the Countryman with a new seating arrangement.
+While a pair of rear bucket seats was the previous configuration, the Countryman can now be had only with a rear bench seat that accommodates one extra passenger, for a total of five.
 With either setup, there's room enough for average-sized adults to be comfortable during around-town trips.

 Out on the road, the Countryman possesses nearly the same nimble, eager driving dynamics as MINI's smaller models, albeit with more body roll and lower overall limits - the price paid for the larger interior.